harshraj172/repo_level_prompt_generation-SOLIDITY/README.md

 ```
 bash job.sh
 ```
-- Now Download the .csv file generated to analyze the results.
+- Now Download the *eval-rlpg_prompt.csv* file generated to analyze the results.